Node status and actions

 If there is a node in any of the in-transit states of

-Decommissioned in the universe, we disallow edit operations and rolling upgrade operations.
+Decommissioned in the universe, you disallow edit operations and rolling upgrade operations.
 These operations are allowed once such a node comes out of that in-transit state.